GSA/uswds-hugo/README.md

 # hugo-uswds

-An open-source implementation of the [The United States Web Design System ](https://designsystem.digital.gov/) (USWDS) version 2.11.1 using the [Hugo](https://gohugo.io/) open-source static site generator.
+An open-source implementation of the [The United States Web Design System ](https://designsystem.digital.gov/) (USWDS) using the [Hugo](https://gohugo.io/) open-source static site generator.

-Implementation of the USWDS is currently incomplete, but sufficient to support a number of websites hosted at NIST.
-[Contributions](CONTRIBUTING.md) to improve this project are welcome.

 This project has been tested on HUGO version >= [0.111.2](https://github.com/gohugoio/hugo/releases/latest) and requires a `hugo-extended` build with pipe and SCSS generation support.
 Installation [instructions](https://gohugo.io/getting-started/installing) for common platforms are available in the Hugo [documentation](https://gohugo.io/documentation/).

-## Usage

-For details on using this theme, refer to [the documentation and demo site](https://pages.nist.gov/hugo-uswds/).
+This implementation is based on [previous work](https://github.com/usnistgov/hugo-uswds) by the National Institute of Standards and Technology.

 ### Installation